Which NFL Field Has the Worst Playing Surface?

-Which NFL field has the worst playing surface? originally appeared on NBC Sports Chicago
+Which NFL field has the worst playing surface? originally appeared on NBC Sports Washington

 Getting hurt while playing football is inevitable.